iamkiko/kotlin-orderbook/README.md

 ## Performance Testing/Simulation Script

-A script to simulate orders en-masse exists in `/util/PerformanceTest.kt`
+A script to simulate orders en-masse exists in [PerformanceTest.kt](src/main/kotlin/com/example/orderbook/util/PerformanceTest.kt)

+**NB:** This will create orders in your orderbook and you will need to re-start the service to clear it.

 ### Prerequisites

-Before running the performance testing script, ensure are running the app.
+1. You need to be running the app
+2. You need a username and password in your `.env`

 ### Configuration